dempe/dempe.github.io/about.md

   </blockquote>
 </div>

-This site's title, {{ site.title | escape }}, (pronounced show-sheen), is a Zen concept roughly translated as "beginner's mind."
+This site's title, {{ site.title | escape }}, (pronounced show-sheen) is a Zen concept roughly translated as "beginner's mind."
 It implies curiosity, openness, and approaching things without preconceptions.
-It is the aim of this blog to regard topics with the eyes of the beginner.
+It is the aim of this blog to regard topics with the eyes of a beginner.